sancovp/emergence-engine/README.md

 # Emergence Engine MCP

-Track progress through the 3-pass systematic thinking methodology using the System Design DSL notation.
+Track progress through the 3-pass systematic thinking methodology for guiding LLM specification-making and conceptualization using an auto-prompter with System Design DSL notation.

 ## Installation